dhanyabytes/dhanyabytes/README.md

-# Hi, I'm Dhanya Thakur 👋
+# Hi, I'm Dhanya Thakur

-🎓 Branch: (Your Branch)
+Branch:CSE(AIML)
-📚 Year: First Year
+Year: First Year

-💡 I want to learn Artificial Intelligence and Machine Learning and build practical projects.I have keen interest in learning new things about machines and how theyh operate
+ I want to learn Artificial Intelligence and Machine Learning and build practical projects.I have keen interest in learning new things about machines and how theyh operate